scjx123/ip/docs/DeveloperGuide.md

 4. List all Modules/Task
 Test case: `focus mod` -> `list`
-	Expected: An output showing you the entire list of available modules.
+	Expected: An output showing you the entire list of modules.
-	Test case:
+	Test case: `focus task` -> `list`
+	Expected: An output showing you and entire list of task.
+If there is no task in the list,

 	4.1 List all module
 	4.2 List all task.
 	4.3 List all taken module